RimoVR/Planetbyte/memory-bank/progress.md

 3. ~~Resolve the remaining dependency issues preventing the server from starting.~~ (Completed)
 4. ~~Fix module resolution issues with @planetbyte/common exports~~ (Completed)
 5. ~~Implement interest management system to filter updates by relevance~~ (Completed)
-6. Run the test script to verify WebSocket connection and state synchronization with multiple clients.
+6. ~~Run the test script to verify WebSocket connection and state synchronization with multiple clients.~~ (Completed)
 7. Add performance metrics collection for interest management.
 8. Implement delta compression for network optimization.
 9. Design and implement the database schema for player statistics and item attributes.